yschen25/Kuan_Message_Board/README.md

 <br/>
 <br/>

-1. Auto rotate background or you can use mouse to controll it
+1. Auto rotate background or you can use mouse to controll, it also enable mouse wheel zoom on PC.
+Enable pinch zoom or touch screen to rotate on mobile
 <p align="center">
    <img src="01.gif" alt="Kuan_MessageBoard" title="Kuan_MessageBoard" width="85%">
 </p>